rmete/travel/README.md

   - Requires fishing knowledge.
   - No guide support.
   - Need to rent or buy equipment and navigate on your own.

-This itinerary offers a mix of fishing, sightseeing, and experiencing the natural beauty of Alaska, ensuring an adventurous and memorable bachelor party.